-The brains and microcontroller within the Roomba were hacked and I added another microcontroller on top of theirs to intercept and reprogram the based to respond through sensor input, which look for human movement.
+The brains and microcontroller within the Roomba were hacked, and I added another microcontroller on top of theirs to intercept and reprogram the base to respond through sensor input, which looks for human movement.

 Human movement triggers the work to function with passive infrared sensors mounted on the robot.
-When work is seeing no movement it returns to its recharge station.
+When work sees no action, it returns to its recharge station.

 Lessons on building and programming interactive robots.

-8 x 8 feet ring composed of common materials like wood, stones, brick can also function on a raised wooden platform 4 x 4 feet in dimensions.
-The robot finds auto-charging station docks itself as part of “returning to base” procedure.
+An 8 x 8 feet ring composed of common materials like wood, stones, and brick can also function on a raised wooden platform 4 x 4 feet in dimensions.
+The robot finds an auto-charging station and docks itself as part of the “returning to base” procedure.

 Power: AC 115-220 volts 50-60Hz.